sebbo2002/ical-generator/README.md

 #### name([_String_ name])

 Use this method to set your feed's name.
-Is used to fill `X-WR-CALNAME` in your iCal file.
+Is used to fill `NAME` and `X-WR-CALNAME` in your iCal file.

 #### url([_String_ url])